Which phrase is correct: "Beckon Call" or "Beck and Call"?

 Dave J. asked, “What's the appropriate phrase—'beckon call' or 'beck and call'?”

 The correct phrase is “beck and call.”
-If you are at someone's beck and call, you respond immediately whether he or she beckons or calls; it implies complete subservience.
+If you are at people's beck and call, you respond immediately whether they beckon or call; it implies complete subservience.

 It's an old phrase, originating in the late 1800s, during a time when “beck” was used to mean “beckon.”